perforce/helix-authentication-extension/docs/Administrator-Guide.md

         ...
 Path to client public key, defaults to ./client.crt
     Client-Key:
         ...
 Path to client private key, defaults to ./client.key
+    Service-Down-URL:
+        ...
+URL to open when Service-URL fails, defaults to example.com
     Service-URL:
         ...
 The authentication service base URL.
     Verify-Peer: